robpickerill/service-quotas/README.md

 ### Pagerduty

-In order to enable pagerduty notifications, ensure the service routing key is available as an environment variable:
+In order to enable pagerduty notifications, ensure the service routing key for the [EventsV2 API](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgw-events-api-v2-overview) is available as an environment variable:

 ```
 export PAGERDUTY_ROUTING_KEY=key_here